 Lower Alentejo Region

-At Herdade do Sobroso homestead, in Baixo Alentejo, guests can explore the sprawling vineyard and indulge in some of the excellent wines and foods made on-site.
-There's also a wine tasting course, perfect for anyone with an interest in wine, which will allow you to learn about big-picture concepts over some very fine wine.
+At Herdade do Sobroso homestead, in Baixo Alentejo, guests can explore the sprawling vineyard and indulge in some excellent wines and foods made on-site.
+There's also a wine-tasting course, perfect for anyone with an interest in wine, which allows you to learn about big-picture concepts over some very fine wine.

 The wild and remote beauty of nearby Herdade de Malhadinha Nova’s luxury retreat down south in Alentejo’s Beja region is perfect for those looking for a secluded hideaway.
 Led by Michelin-starred chef Joachim Koerper, Malhadinha restaurant offers seasonal menus inspired by the Alentejo cuisine, made with locally grown and fresh ingredients.

 If you're looking to combine the best experiences, we’d be more than happy to tailor-make you a trip from scratch.
 By booking with us, you'll work with one dedicated consultant, who will not only take the time to listen to your requests but also discuss different options with you.
 All of this coupled with a knowledge of the country means you'll get the best out of the time you have to spend on your next tour in Portugal.